-There’s no doubt about it – including physical activity as part of your daily routine is the way to go.
-But how do you get and keep going?
+There’s no doubt about it: including physical activity as part of your daily routine is the way to go.
+But how do you get (and keep) going?

-Getting and Staying Started
+Getting and Staying Started: Increased Walking is Realistic

 Many women who come to Green Mountain have unrealistic expectations about what they need to do to reap the benefits of regular exercise.
 They believe they need to spend inordinate amounts of time at it every day — time that they often don’t have.